Just as we do horses can suffer from back problems which can not only make riding difficult but can also cause the horse a lot of pain.

 - Move the head to the side so that the nose is near to where the hind leg meets the stomach (again repeat for the other side).

 - Move the head to the side so that the nose is near to the hind hock (repeat for the other side).

 After you’ve finished these stretches you can then give the carrot to your horse.

 Designed to increase the flexibility of the lower region of the spine as well as encourage the mobility of your horse’s haunches this is a quick exercise that will only take a few minutes but will greatly help your horse.

-Stand close to his flank and apply a steady pressure to the center of the croup (roughly between the base of the tail and around six inches above too).
-Hold that for a few seconds and the slowly increase the pressure as you move it towards the base of your horse’s tail, then release before waiting a few seconds then repeating the process on the other side.
+Stand close to his flank and apply steady pressure to the center of the croup (roughly between the base of the tail and around six inches above too).
+Hold that for a few seconds and then slowly increase the pressure as you move it towards the base of your horse’s tail, then release before waiting a few seconds then repeat the process on the other side.
 In total this should be done around ten times each day.

 Stand to the side of your horse (alternate the sides from day to day) and grab hold of your horse’s tail just below the dock before gently pulling it.
 You only need to pull it until you feel your horse contracting his muscles to counteract what you’re doing.
 Hold this for up to 10 seconds before slowly releasing it back.